2 - 3

 Despite being so close to town, this respectably-sized trail system does a superb job of spreading out the trail traffic.

 This excellent traffic management is due in part to the numerous cross trails and intersections that allow trail users to form loops of various sizes and varieties instead of all following the exact same route.

 That said, there are a couple of recommended routes through the trail system.

-The route mapped here, roughly following the perimeter of the Dale Ball Trails, is one of the longest and most popular rides.
+The route mapped here, roughly following the perimeter of the Dale Ball Trails, is one of the longest and most popular routes.
 The Dale Ball Trails "contain a mix of smooth, silky lines and chunky, rocky ledges," according to [Broken Spoke Santa Fe](http://brokenspokesantafe.com/trails/dale-ball/).